opalh/House-Prices-Advanced-Regression-Techniques/README.md

 # House-Prices-Advanced-Regression-Techniques
-Predict sales prices and practice feature engineering, RFs, and gradient boosting (Kaggle)
+## Predict sales prices and practice feature engineering, RFs, and gradient boosting (Kaggle)

+To see competition follow the link: the https://www.kaggle.com/c/house-prices-advanced-regression-techniques/